lukemunsch/anime-character-base/README.md

 ### HTML Testing

-After running tests on the documents in W3C validator, these are the confirmation images of the completed reports
+After running tests on the documents in the W3C validator, these are the confirmation images of the completed reports

 [Character Details](static/images/validators/html-vals/char-det-html-val.png)